Noncommutative resolutions and CICY quotients from a non-abelian GLSM: Considerations from mirror symmetry

 Let us now consider the MUM point at infinity belonging to the operator $\mathcal{L}^{\text{AESZ17}}.$ We will give two arguments as to why this point $\phi=0$ cannot be an $N=1$ MUM point.
 The first of these uses monodromies, this argument has been made before in \cite{Candelas:2024iyx} and we repeat it so that we can present its solution later on.
 The second argument makes use of the new topological string free energies that we compute in Appendix \sref{sect:TST}.

 \underline{The monodromy argument:}

 If the MUM point $\phi=0$ is of the $N=1$ type, then there must exist a choice of integers $\kappa_{111},\,c_{2},\,\chi$ such that $\text{M}\rho\varpi^{(H)}$ has integral monodromies, with $\text{M}$ defined in \eqref{eq:Mmatrix}.
 But we know more: since $\MY$ is the mirror of the large volume geometry $Y$ we must have $\chi(\MY)=-\chi(Y)=30$.
 Then, whatever geometry $X$ is attached to the MUM point $\phi=0$ must have $\chi(X)=-\chi(\MY)=\chi(Y)=-30$ since the Hodge diamond of $X$ will be the same as the Hodge diamond of $Y$ (both are the transpose of the Hodge diamond of $\MY$).
 Relatedly, $\chi(Y)$ is the Witten index for the nonlinear sigma model with target space $Y$ \cite{Witten:1982df}.
+One can reach the $\zeta\ll0$ phase of the GLSM from the $\zeta\gg0$ phase by varying $\zeta$, which changes the D-terms but does not change the F-terms.
+The Witten index is invariant under D-term variations, and so must take the same value in each phase.
+In particular, two smooth geometric phases of any GLSM always have the same Euler characteristics.

 For the purposes of numerical work, we introduce another basis of periods. $\widehat{\varpi}^{(H)}=\rho.\varpi^{(H)}$, with $\rho$ given in \eqref{eq:Mmatrix} and $\varpi^{(H)}$ given in \eqref{eq:Frobenius}.